Advanced Certificate in Lean Six Sigma

 GRE’s are not required, but may be beneficial for some students.

-International students may require additional English language testing or classes for students who do not meet the minimum required English Language test scores.
-The minimum TOEFL ibt score for graduate study is 80.
-The minimum IELTS band score is 6.5 for graduate study.
+International students who do not meet the minimum required English Language test scores may require additional English language testing or classes.
+For Graduate Study, the minimum TOEFL ibt score is 80 and the minimum IELTS band score is 6.5.

-Students should have basic familiarity with MINITAB statistical software.
-This may be obtained by self-study; or through short courses.
+Students should have basic familiarity with MINITAB statistical software, which may be obtained through self-study or a short course.

 Grades and maximum time limit

 Students must maintain an overall program grade-point average of 3.0 (B) for graduation.
 Course work must be completed within seven years.
-More details on these requirements may be found in these graduation requirements.
+See graduation requirements for additional detail.